-A Buffer is a device designed to stop a descending car or counterweight beyond its normal limit and to soften the force with which the elevator runs into the pit during an emergency.
+A buffer is a device designed to stop a descending car or counterweight beyond its normal limit, and to soften the force with which the elevator runs into the pit during an emergency.

-A Spring Buffer is one type of buffer most commonly found on hydraulic elevators or used for elevators with speeds less than 200 feet per minute.
+A spring buffer is one type of buffer most commonly found on hydraulic elevators or used for elevators with speeds less than 200 feet per minute.
 These devices are used to cushion the elevator and are almost always located in the elevator pit.

-They require routine cleaning and painting to assure they maintain their proper performance specifications.
+These parts require routine cleaning and painting to assure they maintain their proper performance specifications.
 Oil buffers also need their oil checked and changed if exposed to flooding.

 Guide shoes are devices mounted on the top and bottom of the elevator sling which slides or rolls on the rails to guide the elevator through the hoistway.
-They are equipped with rollers, liners and tension springs which are subject to wear and tear.
+They are equipped with rollers, liners, and tension springs which are subject to wear and tear.
 Some older style guide shoes require a poured lead Babbitt shoe, rather than a replacement nylon or neoprene liner.

-If guides are not maintained or adjusted properly your elevator will tend to rock, sway, squeak or even rumble its way through the hoistway.
+If guides are not maintained or adjusted properly, your elevator will tend to rock, sway, squeak, or even rumble its way through the hoistway.
 We will assess your guide type and condition and recommend repair or replacement as required.

 SOLID STATE DRIVE UNITS BRAKE ASSEMBLY

-The brake is a spring loaded clamping device that prevents the elevator from moving when the car is at rest and no power is applied to the hoistway motor.
-When considering a modernization and the hoist machine warrants retention,

-then the brake type and condition should be assessed for refurbishment.
+The brake is a spring-loaded clamping device that prevents the elevator from moving when the car is at rest and no power is applied to the hoistway motor.
+When considering a modernization and the hoist machine warrants retention, the brake type and condition should be assessed for refurbishment.

-Refurbishment normally includes new coil, pins, core, sleeve, pads, and springs, and a thorough cleaning, painting and testing.
-If it is does not warrant retention a new replacement brake can be added to the existing machine.
+Refurbishment normally includes a new coil, pins, core, sleeve, pads, and springs, and thorough cleaning, painting, and testing.
+If it doesn’t warrant retention, a new replacement brake can be added to the existing machine.
 Resurfacing or replacement of the drum can be required also.
-If a new machine is being installed, it is most cost effective to purchase a new brake as part of the new machine assembly which is installed and tested at the factory prior to delivery.
+If a new machine is being installed, it’s most cost effective to purchase a new brake as part of the new machine assembly which is installed and tested at the factory prior to delivery.

-In recent years, safety codes have introduced a need for protection against injuries caused by elevator cars leaving the floor with the doors open and over-speeding in the up direction.
-The rope Brake is a device used to grab elevator suspension ropes to stop the elevator in the event of a mechanical or electrical failure.
+In recent years, safety codes have introduced a need for protection against injuries caused by elevator cars leaving the floor with the doors open and overspeeding in the up direction.
+The rope brake is a device used to grab elevator suspension ropes to stop the elevator in the event of a mechanical or electrical failure.
 It activates if an ascending elevator overspeeds in the up direction and also if the elevator leaves the floor with the doors opened.

-- The Crosshead is the upper member of the car frame.
+- The crosshead is the upper member of the car frame.

-- The Brace Rod is a rod extending from the elevator platform framing to another part of the elevator car frame or sling for the purpose of supporting the platform or holding it securely in position.
+- The brace rod is a rod extending from the elevator platform framing to another part of the elevator car frame or sling for the purpose of supporting the platform or holding it securely in position.
 Brace rods are supports for the outer corners of the platform, each of which ties to upper portions of the stile.

-- The Bolster is the bottom horizontal member of a hydraulic car sling, to which the platen plate attaches.
+- The bolster is the bottom horizontal member of a hydraulic car sling to which the platen plate attaches.

-- The Safety Plank is the bottom member of a sling for a traction elevator which contains the safety.
+- The safety plank is the bottom member of a sling for a traction elevator which contains the safety.